0xOucan/sonicDeltaMasterAI/README.md

 ## 🎮 Interactive Modes

 - 💬 **Chat Mode**: Interactive conversation with the AI assistant for strategy planning and execution
-- 📱 **Telegram Mode**: Access all features via Telegram for on-the-go DeFi management
+- 📱 **Telegram Mode**: Access all features via Telegram with an enhanced user interface:
+  - 🔘 **Interactive Inline Keyboards**: Navigate strategies and options with buttons
+  - 📋 **Context-aware Menus**: Organized menus for different DeFi strategies
+  - 🧠 **Smart Command Parsing**: Execute operations with commands like `/wrap 3` or `/executedeltaneutral 10`
+  - 📊 **Rich Visual Feedback**: Emojis and formatted responses for better readability
+  - 📲 **Mobile-Friendly**: Perfect for on-the-go DeFi management
 - 🎓 **Demo Mode**: Guided walkthrough of key features and strategies
 - 🤖 **Auto Mode**: Autonomous strategy execution and position management